hongming 6c4b0b3b87

 Architecture: why a separate repo

-The runtime needs to ship as a PyPI artifact (so the 8 workspace template images can pip install it AND so operators can run molecule-mcp outside our container fleet) while still evolving fast.
+The runtime needs to ship as a wheel and sdist (so the four maintained workspace template images can pip install it AND so operators can run molecule-mcp outside our container fleet) while still evolving fast.

 A standalone editable repo with independent CI cadence avoids two problems the previous mirror arrangement had: